 Apam extensibility is based on managers to be provided by third parties; however at least two managers are closely related to the core and must be provided: ApamMan and Dynaman.
-Of course, a default implementation of these managers is provided is the distribution (and is seldom to be changed).
+Thus, a default implementation of these managers is provided is the distribution (and is seldom to be changed).

 ApamMan is the default dependency manager.
 ApamMan tries to resolve a dependency looking for the components currently running in the platform, taking into account the visibility expressed in the client composites.
 If an implementation is found but no instance is available, ApamMan creates an instance of the selected implementation.